- Describe strategies for narrowing a topic for a research paper

 Even when you are early in the stages of your paper, just deciding on a topic, you’ll need to use outside sources to help you decide how to narrow your focus.
 At this stage, you should bookmark and save websites or sources you think will be useful later on, but the focus at this point will be gathering general information to see what jumps out to you as interesting or helpful.
 Below are some preliminary search tips:

-- It is okay to start with Wikipedia as a reference, but do not use it as an official source.
+- Start with Wikipedia as a reference, but do not use it as an official source.
 Look at the links and references at the bottom of the page for more ideas.

 - Use “Ctrl+F” to find certain words within a webpage in order to jump to the sections of the article that interest you.